Arabic Nunation (تَنْوِينٌ): Its Origin and Deeper Grammatical Idea

 • …the masculine is more declinable than the feminine because تَنْوِينٌ is the sign of the more declinable.
 Why is this important?
 When you deal with diptotes (مَمْنُوعٌ مِن الصَّرْفِ), you will find out that feminine nouns are more often diptotes than masculine.

-In a forthcoming article, we will check what nunation actually expresses.
+In part 2 of this mini series, we will check what nunation actually expresses.

 REFERENCES